jsomedon/Easy-Album-Cover/README.md

 - soundcloud
 - spotify

-Ask for coverage on more sites here on #1. :smile:
+Ask for coverage on more sites on [this issue](https://github.com/jsomedon/Easy-Album-Cover/issues/1). :smile:

 ## Browser Coverage